I remember my first encounter with video games…it was the year 2000, and I was only 5 years old.

 On Twitch, streamers are currently broadcasting to millions of viewers a day, with over 44 BILLION minutes of streams being watched every single month.

-In terms of monetization, Twitch streamers are pulling in revenue through multiple streams, including:
+In terms of monetization, Twitch streamers pull in revenue through multiple streams, including:

 - Advertisement revenue.

-- Twitch monthly subscription fees from their subscribed viewers.
+- Monthly subscription fees from their subscribed viewers.

 - Affiliate income, sponsorship, or paid promotions.

-Additionally, many of the top Twitch streamers also take snippets (or full game clips) from their live streams and edit the videos to be uploaded on YouTube, where they also grow and profit from their viewership.
+Additionally, many top Twitch streamers also take snippets from their live streams and edit the videos to be uploaded on YouTube, where they also grow and profit from their viewership.

 At the highest level, this results in streamers like Ninja making around $500,000/month through Twitch and YouTube revenue.

 Just remember, streaming on Twitch TV and establishing a video game YouTube channel is extremely difficult.

 After all, the industry is only becoming more competitive.
 Check out these stats from TwitchTracker.com: